antonycourtney/tabli/src/tabli-core/src/NOTES.md

 - Need to transfer focus to Search... box on click in popout

-- Need a way to cancel search
+- Need a way to cancel search (essential for popout)

 - When opening windows from popout, need to use size of last normal window